Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 That said, Petiscos can be as simple as a basket of bread, a bowl of olives or Conservas (Portugal’s famous tinned fish).

-One of our favorite Petiscos is Chourico Assado – a flaming sausage cooked table-side in a terracotta dish.
+One of our favorite Petiscos is Chourico Assado – a flaming sausage cooked table-side in a terracotta dish and then sliced and eaten with toothpicks.

-Visitors should have no problem finding places where to eat Petiscos in Porto.
-There are dedicated Petiscos restaurants all over Porto – and almost all taverns and cafes offer the snack plates, as well.
+Visitors should have no problem finding where to eat Petiscos in Porto.
+There are dedicated Petiscos restaurants all over Porto – and almost every tavern and cafe offer the snack plates, as well.

-The restaurant specializes in petiscos meals, offering an array of options and a rotating menu of goods.
-We feasted on plates of bifanas (these were Kris’ favorite), codfish cakes, ham-and-cheese sandwiches and Alheira sausages.
+The restaurant specializes in petiscos meals, offering an array of options and a rotating menu.
+We feasted on plates of bifanas, codfish cakes, ham-and-cheese sandwiches and Alheira sausages.
 They also make daily stews, salads and casseroles.

 Guests can order one plate at a time or order several items at once.
-Although much more spacious than most taverns in the city, in typical fashion, diners place orders at the bar.
+Although much more spacious than most taverns in Porto, in typical fashion, diners place orders at the bar.

 #11 Caldo Verde Soup